pwa-builder/pwabuilder-ios/submit-to-app-store.md

 ![image](https://user-images.githubusercontent.com/312936/138376830-23a307d3-19be-44db-bf66-18d5186afc96.png)

 With your CSR file saved, go to your [Apple Developer Account page](https://developer.apple.com/account) and choose `Certificates, Identifiers & Profiles` -> `Certificates`.
+Click `+` to add a new certificate:

 ![image](https://user-images.githubusercontent.com/312936/138376850-de8b9d84-2ee1-4906-a3f7-7dc2ebbd8d06.png)

-CONTINUE HERE
+Choose `Apple Distribution` and click `Continue`:

+(TODO: Apple distribution image)

+You'll be prompted to upload a Certificate Signing Request (CSR) file.
+Choose the file you created in the previous step and click `Continue`:

+(TODO: CSR file chosen)

+On the final certificate screen, choose `Download` to save your `.cer` certificate file to disk.

 ## 4. Create a Provisioning Profile